-Individual class participation35%Business plan50%Final Investor Pitch15%
+Individual class participation35%Assignments15%Business plan Action Items35%Final Investor Pitch15%

 If you elect to take this class you are assumed to agree to the following conditions:

 - 1. You recognize that the course is graded to a curve, with the class average targeted to be 3.33. - 2.
 You recognize that the instructor will take great care to grade as fairly and evenly as possible and will not discuss grades at the end of the course.